angeling11/ubuntu-lamp/README.md

 1. Clone or download + unzip repository
 2. In your terminal go to the directory and type `vagrant up`
-3. Wait (you may be prompt for system admin password)
+3. Wait
 4. Enjoy

 ## How to use:

-After setup is finished, go to http://192.168.33.10/ in your browser.
+After setup is finished, go to http://localhost:8080/ in your browser.
 You should see the `phpinfo()` page.
-`./www/`(or `/vagrant/www/` inside the box) is your "DocumentRoot".
+`./` is your "DocumentRoot".
 I recommend to keep your projects in the `projects/` folder.
-And make symlinks from `www/` to `public_html` folder of your project.
+And make symlinks from `/` to `public_html` folder of your project.
 But it’s up to you.

-`phpMyAdmin` is accessible at http://192.168.33.10/phpmyadmin/ Username is 'root', password - '12345678'
+`phpMyAdmin` is accessible at http://localhost:8080/phpmyadmin/ Username is 'root', password - 'toor'

-*tested on Mac OS X 10.12.6 (Sierra) with VirtualBox v6.0.14 and Vagrant 2.2.6